Leucauge dromedaria

 Leucauge dromedaria, the humped silver orb spider, is one of the long-jawed orb weaver spiders.

 A medium to large sized orb weaving spider, with a body length up to 15 mm long (female).
 Male to 6 mm.
 This species has a second pair of "humps" on the abdomen.
 Found in Australia, some south Pacific Islands and New Zealand.

+Taxonomy

+This species was described as Meta granulata in 1842 by Tamerlan Thorell.
+It was most recently revised in 1917, in which it was moved to the Leucauge genus.

+Distribution

+This species is known from New Zealand, Australia and some Pacific Islands.

+Conservation status

+Under the New Zealand Threat Classification System, this species is listed as "Not Threatened" with the qualifier of "Secure Overseas".